 We are committed to offering a superior level of service at every stage of the manufacturing process.
 We will gain a thorough understanding of your needs and remain in constant contact with you right up until delivery.
 Building a close working relationship is extremely important to us, which is evident in the fact that clients choose to work with us time and again.

 Because we are a UK precision engineering company, there are no additional customs or currency conversion charges to worry about.
 You will also not have to deal with the hassle of shipping delays, meaning you’ll be able to receive your order within a relatively tight timeframe.
-We will send you a detailed quote in only 24 hours and aim to provide you with your items in just a few weeks.
+We will send you a rapid quote and aim to provide you with your items in just a few weeks.

 EGL Vaughan are adept at creating custom parts from a variety of materials.
 Whatever you need, we can make it.
 We can even help if you don’t have a drawing to hand, thanks to our bespoke reverse engineering service.